From Koror to Huntsville: What Ayana Rengiil's Story Says About What the College Pathway Can Really Do

 In 2021, Amrit Rai received a call from Ayana.
 Her voice was trembling, and his first instinct was that something had gone wrong.
 It had not.

 Ayana had just graduated from Alabama A&M with the highest GPA in her entire graduating class.
-Shortly after, she received a job offer from a Fortune 500 company, where she now works as a Rotation Engineer.

 What This Story Is Really About